CNYC

 CNYC members are invited to enroll their staff members at discount rates in the Superintendents Club of New York, a technical society of multifamily building maintenance personnel that keeps its members up to date with the latest technical developments and provides training opportunities.
 Founded at the Apartment House Institute of New York City Technical College, the Supers Club is a NY State non-profit corporation, enjoying a significant working relationship with the federal Department of Energy, as well as links to NY State funding for building improvements.

 CNYC has supported the Club since its inception, as have many managers and others.
 But the principal members are maintenance persons.
-The Supers' Club offers CNYC members a $5 discount on each membership for the year 2002 on its annual fee of $25 for supers and $15 for handypersons and porters.
-To learn more about the Supers Club at (718) 260-5225, or visit its website at www.nysupersclub.org.
+The Supers' Club offers CNYC members a $5 discount on each membership:

 CHECK CONTRACTOR LICENSE TO AVOID HEADACHES